IamNaN/imagedrop/README.md

 The same HTML structure expectation applies whether inside or outside of Rails (so check that out above).
 You can extract the coffeescript file from this repo and convert it to vanilla javascript at [js2coffee.org](http://js2coffee.org) kindly written and hosted by [Rico Sta Cruz](http://ricostacruz.com/).

-The SCSS stylesheet, both of them, can be converted to whitebread CSS at [SASSMeister](http://sassmeister.com/) brilliantly offered by (Jed Foster)[http://jedfoster.com/] and (Dale Sande)[http://www.dalesande.com/].
+The SCSS stylesheet, both of them, can be converted to whitebread CSS at [SASSMeister](http://sassmeister.com/) brilliantly offered by [Jed Foster](http://jedfoster.com/) and [Dale Sande](http://www.dalesande.com/).

 ## Alternatives